-Customer Alert: This site will be experiencing brief outages on Saturday, 03/15/2014, from 5am to noon CST as we update and implement improvements on our network systems.
-We sincerely apologize for any inconvenience and thank you for your patience
+Customer Alert: This site will be experiencing brief outages on Friday, 08/22/2014, from 7 pm to 12 am CST, as we update and implement improvements on our network systems.
+We sincerely apologize for any inconvenience and thank you for your patience.

 Jump Rope Training 2nd Edition eBook

 Woman's Guide to Muscle and Strength, A

 It takes more than just lifting weights to own the ideal female physique�one that is strong, low in body fat, and high in lean mass, that provides muscle definition, and that functions well in everyday life.

 Stretching Anatomy 2nd Edition eBook

 Ideally, dynamic stretches are done as part of a warm-up program just before engaging in an activity.